 3 Multiple Answer - 1 point

 When you turn a question into a quiz question, a slider will appear next to each answer.
 Toggle to show which is the correct answer.
 The score for that answer will change to 1.
 When you make multiple answers possible (this option appears under the answer options), you will be able to indicate more than one correct answer.
 In this case the respondent will receive 1 point for every correct answer and 0 points for every wrong answer he/she indicates.

 4 Multiple Answer - 'All Correct'-score

 When you turn a question into a quiz question and make multiple answers possible, a feature will appear called give score when all correct answers are selected.
 If you turn on this feature, the score boxes next to the answers will disappear.
 You will be able to determine a score (score when answers are correct) that the respondent will get when he/she answers the entire question correctly.

 This means that he/she only gets a score when all the correct answers are chosen.
-When he/she indicated a wrong answer or not all of the correct answers, he/she will get the score you determined in score when answers are wrong.
+When he/she indicated a wrong answer or not all of the correct answers, he/she will get the score you determined in the score when answers are wrong.